 - Richer colors: Generates noticeably more natural colors (1.1 bits more color depth).

-- Better video: Provides higher movie framerates (4K/60p vs 4K/30p).
+- Better video: Provides higher movie framerates (4K/60p versus 4K/30p).

-- More detailed viewfinder: Has a higher resolution electronic viewfinder (3680k vs 2360k dots).
+- More detailed viewfinder: Has higher resolution electronic viewfinder (3680k vs 2360k dots).

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1620k vs 1040k dots).

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.